 Unplug Unneeded Appliances To Keep Your RV Cooler

-While the power draw and heat output is minimal on your TV in standby mode for instance, if you add up all of the small draws and small amount of heat along with the breaker panel or inverter cycling to keep those power items running on standby, then turning them off when not needed can make some difference.
+While the power draw and heat output is minimal on your TV in standby mode, if you add up all of the small draws and small amounts of heat along with the breaker panel or inverter cycling to keep those power items running on standby, then turning them off when they aren’t needed can make some difference.

 Consider your TV, microwave, night lights, outdoor kitchen fridge (if not storing additional food that must be cooled), and device chargers that aren’t in use.

-Anything with a clock or indicator light on while not in use is drawing power.
+Anything that has a clock or indicator light on it while not in use is still drawing power.

-If it’s 80F outside and you’re trying to get your rig cooled to 75F, this probably isn’t going to make a difference, but if you’re RVing in Texas, Arizona, or Florida heat, for example, and you’re trying to get your rig from 104F down to ANYTHING in the 80s, then this extra power draw may help give you that competitive edge against the hot sun.
+If it’s 80F outside and you’re trying to get your rig cooled to 75F, this probably isn’t going to make a difference.
+However, if you’re RVing in heat in Texas, Arizona, or Florida, for example, and you’re trying to get your rig from 104F down to ANYTHING in the 80s, then this extra power draw may help give you that competitive edge against the hot sun.

 Get Out Of Your RV To Keep Cool

-While not exactly a tip on keeping your camper cool, the goal is to both keep RV cool and yourself cool, so while it may not always be an option to keep your RV at 72F around the clock, you might consider some ways to stay cool yourself (during the heat of the day) and head back to enjoy your RV in the evening.
+While not exactly a tip on keeping your camper cool, the goal is to keep both the RV and yourself cool.
+While it may not always be an option to keep your RV at 72F around the clock, you might consider some ways to stay cool yourself (during the heat of the day) and head back to enjoy your RV in the evening.

 Make use of alternative locations for air conditioning